Skip to content

 When the Sadlon Arena was built it was considered state of the art, but even then a tad small.
 In 1995 standards around the CHL weren’t as high as they are today, but with only 4,200 seats it didn’t take long to realize that perhaps the rink was built a bit too small.
 The team spent its first 20 years bidding over and over to host the Memorial Cup and got denied each time.
 As we have reached the 2020’s the team has stopped bidding and are now focused on what they can do to renovate the arena to get it up to the standard of hosting big events.
 The rink feels bigger than its advertised capacity thanks to steep seating and a high roof but its concourses are pretty cramped when the rink is full, which is much of the time.
 Even though Barrie has big crowds it has a reputation for being very quiet that I have never fully understood.
 Perhaps that was from when before I started going to games there regularly, but I have always found Barrie to have a decent atmosphere, not blow-you-away good but better than average.

 All the suites in Barrie are on the penalty box side of the arena, but it is the only rink I’ve ever seen that has them at ice level.
 Honestly, I’m not entirely sure the view from those ice level suites would be all that great, though the views from the seats directly above them are pretty great.
-The video scoreboard in the above photo has been replaced with the much better one seen in the other photos on this page.
+The video scoreboard might be one of the least utilized in the entire OHL.
+Most of the time the screen just shows ads, during the play and during stoppages.
+They sometimes show replays of goals, but the replay might get cut off halfway through with GO COLTS GO coming up on the screen.
+Obviously, these days ads are a big revenue generator, and you got to have them on the screen, but to never show the play and barely show replays at all is not a good use for a videoboard.